 Powdered, vine, willow, and compressed charcoal

 Coal is mineral anthracite but charcoal is carbonised wood (grape vine or willow) produced by slowly heating the wood and other substances in the absence of oxygen.

 Conté—also known as Conté sticks or Conté crayons—is a drawing medium composed of compressed powdered graphite or charcoal mixed with a wax or clay base, square in cross-section.
 If they are made from charcoal and wax then we call this compressed charcoal.

 There are different kinds of charcoal—vine, willow, nitram, powdered charcoal, compressed charcoal, charcoal pencil, and you also have pastel, conté and graphite.

 Willow and vine charcoals are made from sections of willow branches and grapevine, which have been burnt to a precise degree of hardness.
 Because this kind of charcoal contains no binding agent, it erases completely and works well for sketching out a composition on a canvas prior to painting.
 Willow and vine charcoals are often very soft and powdery, so they can be less suitable for rendering fine, crisp images.
 Willow breaks less than vine charcoal but is also less black than vine charcoal.

-- Nitram Charcoal—is a brand of charcoal, they say they keep the wood cell structure—is more rich and black than willow and vine but is still easy to erase.
+- Nitram Charcoal—is a brand of charcoal that keeps the wood cell structure and is more rich and black than willow and vine but is still easy to erase.
 It’s harder and doesn’t break as easily, so you can use sandpaper to make it sharp.

 - Powdered Charcoal—is the most basic form because it is an ingredient in compressed charcoal.
 Powdered charcoal is well suited to ‘toning’ large areas of a surface.